eduNEXT/tutor-contrib-edunext-distro/README.md

 This plugin is a tool to facilitate the customization of an Open edX instance, adding commands and settings to have an easy-to-use and a ready-to-deploy in a local or development environment.

+> [!WARNING]
+> This plugin is in the process of being deprecated.
+It will be replaced by [tutor-contrib-picasso](https://github.com/eduNEXT/tutor-contrib-picasso).

 ## Installation

 To install the latest release, run: